azwadkm22/cg_calculator/README.md

 # cg_calculator

-Helps you calculate your CG :3
+Helps you calculate your CGPA.